Cloud vs. Traditional Mortgage Lending: A Cost-Benefit Analysis

 Frequently Asked Questions

 Cloud mortgage platforms typically run $15 to $50 per user per month depending on the services included.
 On-premise infrastructure requires $50,000 to $200,000 in upfront hardware costs plus $80,000 or more annually for dedicated IT staff.
-Most mortgage companies see a 30% to 50% reduction in total IT costs within the first two years of cloud migration.
+Most mortgage companies see meaningful total IT cost reductions within the first two years of cloud migration, primarily through eliminated hardware refresh cycles, reduced facility costs, and shared managed services replacing dedicated staff.

 Enterprise cloud platforms like Microsoft 365 are built to meet GLBA, FTC Safeguards Rule, and SOC 2 requirements.
 They include data encryption at rest and in transit, multi-factor authentication, data loss prevention policies, and continuous compliance monitoring.
 Most cloud platforms exceed the security capabilities of on-premise systems at mid-size mortgage companies.